LLNL/CompilerGPT/README.md

 ## License

+CompilerGPT is distributed under a BSD 3 license.

+SPDX-License-Identifier: BSD-3-Clause

-See the LICENSE file in the repository.
+See the LICENSE file for details.

+Open-source benchmarks distributed with CompilerGPT retain the original licensing.
+See the directories for license details.

 ## Project status

-1.0 Demonstrates the basic workflow
+1.x Demonstrates the basic workflow

+## Source Code Release

+LLNL-CODE-2000601